cosmos/cosmos-sdk/contrib/rosetta/README.md

 ## Rosetta-ci

 Contains the files for a deterministic network, with fixed keys and some actions on there, to test parsing of msgs and historical balances.
-This image is used to run a simapp node and to run the rosetta server.
+This image is used to run a simapp node and to run the rosetta server and the rosetta-cli.

 ## Rosetta-cli